hsnlab/edu-cloud-native/lab-homeworks/monolith-to-microservice/Readme.md

 ## Overview

-Decomposing a monolith application is not trivial, and simple, so let's start small.
+Decomposing a monolith application is not trivial, so let's start small.
 Your task is to decompose a monolithic image processing application into a set of microservices and deploy them to Kubernetes.
 The original application is defined in [`monolith.py`](./monolith.py) and performs a series of image processing steps to detect objects in images.

 ## Original Application